Kinoma/SourceDocumentation/kinoma_documentation_template.md

 When adding, deleting, or moving a captioned figure, remember to also update the numbering of any other affected figures.

-###Tables and Other Columnar Formats
+##Tables and Other Columnar Formats
 To create a table consisting of short entries, use the example table below as a starting point.
-Note that a third, blank column has been added in this example so that the second column won't be too far to the right of the first column.
+Note that a third, blank column has been added in this example so that the second column will not be too far to the right of the first column.

 <!--From CR: Do the columns in the table below need to be so far apart (in the web output)?
 It's a wide enough gap that it might make it difficult to correlate the entries in the two columns.-->
 <!--From KO: Add an addtional empty 3rd column to the 2-column-table should solve this problem.-->